rhtconsulting/eap-quickstarts/jboss-modules/dynamic/README.md

 What is it?
 -----------

-The `dynamic` quickstart demonstrates how to deploy and depend on a dynamic modle with JBoss EAP.
+The `dynamic` quickstart demonstrates how to deploy and depend on a dynamic module with JBoss EAP.

 Dynamic modules are a useful way of sharing common libraries among applications when the libraries change often.
-An example is a "common-utilities" JAR or a JAR that contains domain objects that are shared.
+An example is a "common-utilities" JAR, or a JAR that contains domain objects that are shared.
 Dynamic modules are easier to update than static modules.

 System Requirements